devamkakoty/Geodata/README.txt

 Simply open where.html in a browser to see the locations.
 You can hover over each map pin to find the location that the gecoding API returned for the user-entered input.
-If you cannot see any data when you open the where.html file, you might want to check the JavaScript or developer console for your browser.